tensorlakeai/indexify/docs/docs/index.md

 # Welcome to Indexify

-Indexify is a service which provides APIs to generate embeddings from texts and write to indexes and query them.
+Indexify is a knowledge and memory retrieval service for Large Language Models.
+It faciliates in-context learning of LLMs by providing relevant context in a prompt or expsing relevant memory to AI agents.

-It comes with several state of the art embedding models and also use LLM services like OpenAI.
+The service facilitates efficient execution of fine tuned/pre-trained embedding models and expose them over APIs.
+Several state of the art retreival algorithms are implemented to provide a batteries-included retrieval experience.

 ## Why use Indexify
 * Flexibility: An API based embedding serving and index querying approach allows easy integrations without needing native libraries for every language.